If I could teach the world to sing…

 Northpoint Church – lots of young families, good message, lower connectivity than the other churches we visited.

-Austin Stone – great (loud) music – lol – good messages, high energy and opportunities to get involved.
+Austin Stone – great (loud) music – good messages, high energy, opportunities to get involved.

-Austin Ridge – solid structure, large group, very good messages.
+Austin Ridge – well-established structure, large group, very good messages.

-Encouraging intentional adventure that seeks and finds our Savior, Jesus Christ,
+Encouraging a life filled with everyday intentional adventure that seeks and finds the Savior, Jesus Christ,